userexperior-technologies/integration-guide/docs/reactnative.md

    Using this API, you can add:

 -   **Events**

-    In UserExperior terms, an event is the Indication of Progress in that user's session.
+    In UserExperior terms, an event is the Indication of Progress in the user's session.
 If you want to track user events that are not auto-captured by UserExperior, use "EVENT" in 2nd parameter.

     Eg: `Txn Completed`, `Checkout Done`, `COD Payment`, `Debit Card Payment`, `Login`, `Check Balance`, `Fund Transfer` etc.
     Note: UserExperior does auto event tracking for most of the UI elements, add only those events which UserExperior didn't auto track. (which can be known in few initially recorded sessions itself.)

     Recommendation: Kindly pass hardcoded/fixed values for events, do not pass incremental values!